School Committee - February 06, 2025

 Do this first.

-is the calendar that looks the most like this school year that we have now.
+All right.
+So calendar two is the calendar that looks the most like this school year that we have now.

 It has a day off on Yom Kippur.